by Calculated Risk on 7/11/2018 03:28:00 PM

 But the most useful information is that typically recessions are preceded by declines in residential investment.
 Maybe we can use that information.

-Figure 3 is the YoY change in New Home Sales from the Census Bureau.
+The third graph shows the YoY change in New Home Sales from the Census Bureau.

 Note: the New Home Sales data is smoothed using a three month centered average before calculating the YoY change.
 The Census Bureau data starts in 1963.

 1) When the YoY change in New Home Sales falls about 20%, usually a recession will follow.
 The one exception for this data series was the mid '60s when the Vietnam buildup kept the economy out of recession.
 Note that the sharp decline in 2010 was related to the housing tax credit policy in 2009 - and was just a continuation of the housing bust.

 2) It is also interesting to look at the '86/'87 and the mid '90s periods.
 New Home sales fell in both of these periods, although not quite 20%.
 As noted earlier, the mid '80s saw a surge in defense spending and MEW that more than offset the decline in New Home sales.
 In the mid '90s, nonresidential investment remained strong.